scalatra/scalatra-website/guides/swagger.md

 {"resourcePath":"/","listingPath":"/api-docs/flowers","description":"The flowershop API.
 It exposes operations for browing and searching lists of flowers","apis":[{"path":"//","description":"","secured":true,"operations":[{"httpMethod":"GET","responseClass":"List[Flower]","summary":"Show all flowers","notes":"Shows all the flowers in the flower shop.
 You can search it too.","deprecated":false,"nickname":"getFlowers","parameters":[{"name":"name","description":"A name to search for","required":false,"paramType":"query","allowMultiple":false,"dataType":"string"}],"errorResponses":[]}]},{"path":"//{slug}","description":"","secured":true,"operations":[{"httpMethod":"GET","responseClass":"Flower","summary":"Find by slug","notes":"Returns the flower for the provided slug, if a matching flower exists.","deprecated":false,"nickname":"findBySlug","parameters":[{"name":"slug","description":"Slug of flower that needs to be fetched","required":true,"paramType":"path","allowMultiple":false,"dataType":"string"}],"errorResponses":[]}]}],"models":{"Flower":{"id":"Flower","description":"Flower","properties":{"name":{"description":null,"enum":[],"required":true,"type":"string"},"slug":{"description":null,"enum":[],"required":true,"type":"string"}}}},"basePath":"http://localhost:8080","swaggerVersion":"1.0","apiVersion":"1"}
 ```

-These JSON files can then be offered to a standard HTML/CSS/JavaScript client
+These JSON files can then be offered to a standard HTML/CSS/JavaScript client,
-to make it easy for people to browse the docs.
+called the [swagger-ui][ui], to make it easy for people to browse the docs.
+If
+you write them by hand, you can simply put them on any HTTP server, point the
+swagger-ui client at them, and start viewing the runnable documentation.

+You also get the ability to generate client and server code
+in multiple languages, using the [swagger-codegen][codegen] project.

+Client code can be generated for Flash, Java, JavaScript, Objective-C, PHP, Python, Python3, Ruby, or Scala.

 You may want to
 take a moment to view the [Swagger Pet Store][petstore] example.
 Click on the
 route definitions to see what operations are available for each resource.
 You
 can use the web interface to send live test queries to the API, and view the